-The Cal Poly Master Plan looks forward twenty years to provide a planning framework based on the University's academic plan.
+The Cal Poly Master Plan provides a planning framework based on the university's academic plan.
 In addition to academic pedagogy changes over time, the phased implementation of the Master Plan will require consideration and forethought of a number of factors including:

-- Replacement facilities will need to be provided, consistent with the Guiding Principle of Replacement (GP 15), that in cases where an activity must be relocated, new sites should be identified and replacement facilities developed prior to the move. - The source, magnitude and program requirements of funding for projects are difficult to predict.
-Project funds may come from donors, sponsors, public/private partnerships (PPP), student supported fees and, to an extent significantly less than in previous decades, State or CSU funding. - Construction of a new building will require infrastructure upgrades, support facilities and open space improvements. - When a new project is completed and space is vacated, the space may require additional improvements to properly house an incoming University program.
+- Replacement facilities will need to be provided, consistent with the Master Plan's Guiding Principle of Replacement (GP 15), that in cases where an activity must be relocated, new sites should be identified and replacement facilities developed prior to the move, where applicable. - The source, magnitude and program requirements of funding for projects are difficult to predict.
+Funding opportunities must consider the source, magnitude and progam requirements for projects. - Construction of a new building will require infrastructure upgrades, support facilities and open space improvements that will be determined when a project is programmed. - When a new project is completed and space is vacated, the space may require additional improvements to properly house an incoming university program.

-Other phasing considerations will include the need to provide support facilities for the increased number of student housing residents, including dining and entertainment options, active recreation, indoor and outdoor passive recreation, retail and study space.
+Other phasing considerations include the availability of surge space, the need to provide support facilities for the increased number of student housing residents, including dining and entertainment options, active recreation, indoor and outdoor passive recreation, retail and study space.
 A student housing project may require infrastructure upgrades such as road realignment, utility extensions, parking relocation, and pedestrian pathways.
 It may also require some of the recreation, open space, food and study type facilities mentioned above.
 These result in quality-of-life phasing needs in addition to physical infrastructure and program replacement phasing requirements.

 As a result of these challenges, multiple steps may be required before a new building can proceed.
-This will require detailed planning and coordination.
+This will require detailed planning, including specific campus area plans and coordination of funding sources, and periodic review of overall implementation of the Master Plan.
+The Implementation chapter of the Master Plan lists additional studies, detailed plans, and guidelines that the university can develop to support the Master Plan.